hellerve/ptolemy/done.md

 the topics are discussed and broken down, even for laymen like me, is positively startling, in a good way.

+* [Attitudinal emotions and head movements in Danish first acquaintance conversations](http://www.ep.liu.se/ecp/093/013/ecp12093013.pdf) by **Bjørn Wessel-Tolvig & Patrizia Paggio** (2012)

+I’m a layman, but this paper seems like it lacks a lot of data.
+The topic is fairly intriguing and should be studied more, but, as the authors themselves admit in the conclusion, there is just too little data for any claim to be made, which is a bummer.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)